AdaCore/gnatstudio/docs/users_guide/extending.rst

 conventions:

    * :file:`hicolor` is the name of the icon theme.
-The default is 'hicolor', and that cannot be changed from GPS itself.
+The default is 'hicolor', and that cannot be changed from GNAT Studio itself.
    * :file:`48x48` is the size of the icon.
      This is only relevant to PNG images, in case you want to provide multiple sizes for the image.
-The directory name should match the size of the icon, and GPS will automatically select the most appropriate format when it needs to display the image.
+The directory name should match the size of the icon, and GNAT Studio will automatically select the most appropriate format when it needs to display the image.
 For SVG images, can you instead choose a subdirectory named :file:`hicolor/scalable/16x16`, where the final size does not